 But is now made manifest by the appearing of our Saviour Jesus Christ, who hath abolished death, and hath brought life and immortality to light through the gospel:

 2 Timothy 1:10

 The Bible teaches that the only way to obtain salvation is through Jesus Christ and through His gospel.
 We understand that the world needs salvation.
 The world needs these things discussed throughout the pages of Scripture:

-Recognizing our need for these things, we must not allow ourselves to think that it is these things that save a person.
+Recognizing our need for these things, we must not allow ourselves to think that it is these things that actually save a person.
 Each item that I have listed above is a characteristic of salvation – they are what every person needs – but they are not what saves a person.
 Just having a head-knowledge of what salvation is does not save a person.
-Being told that if you live an honest life, that if you forgive others as Christ forgave, and if you seek to be at peace with all men and you will have salvation is a false claim and it will lead a person to an eternity in Hell.
+Being told that “if you live an honest life,” that “if you forgive others as Christ forgave,” and “if you seek to be at peace with all men and you will have salvation” is a false claim and it will lead a person to an eternity in Hell after this life.
 One needs to be able to discern what salvation is from the characteristics of salvation.
-One needs to be able to discern how it is that they get it and they need to make that discernment while separating what salvation is from the characteristics of salvation.
+One needs to be able to discern how it is that they get salvation from what it is that salvation provides them.